-Joe Cervasio and Ralph Greco are now circulating their latest draft of the screenplay adaptation of Joe's novel, Bad News on the Doorstep.
+Joe Cervasio and Ralph Greco are working hard at circulating their latest draft of the screenplay adaptation of Joe's novel, Bad News on the Doorstep.
 The comments are most encouraging as experienced writers, producers, and actors join lay readers in giving their impressions.

-A Literary Option Agreement was presented to Ralph and Joe in late 2012 by a film production company, and the writers are considering this sincere offer.
+A Literary Option Agreement was presented to Ralph and Joe in late 2012 by a film production company, but the writers have decided to pass on this offer.

 A late Fifties period piece, the screenplay is turning out to be more than a coming of age, sports, family epic depicting middle class life in ethinic New Jersey at the end of this enigmatic decade.
 Rather, the most perceptive of readers see the screen rendition as a less than subtle metaphor for the end of a cherished decade through the local as well as national events shaping individuals, families, and an entire country in 1959.